Gender-Inclusive Housing and Assignment Process

-- GIH is optional and students must expressly state their desire for this option through their Drexel Portal housing application.
+- GIH is an opt-in housing option and students must expressly state their desire for this option through their Drexel housing application.

 - If a vacancy occurs during the year, the current resident(s) is(are) encouraged to find a roommate.
 Housing and Residence Life will work with the current occupant(s) to identify other solutions such as placement of a student from the GIH waitlist and/or assigning a student who has confirmed placement interest in GIH.